vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 - If the connection succeeds, we register callbacks (`js›processGameUpdate()` and `js›onGameOver()`) for messages we might receive from the server.
 - We export `js›play()` and `js›updateDirection()` for other files to use.

 ## 5. Client Rendering

+Time to make stuff show up on screen!

-Before we can render the game, we need to download all the images we need to do so. `src/client/assets.js` manages these assets (images):
+...but before we can do that, we must download all the images (assets) we need to do so.
+Let's write an Assets manager:

 ```js
 // Header: assets.js